marcingolenia/rabbitor/README.md

 *You can also play with related tests from the source code: Tests -> CustomJsonSerializer.fs*

 ## 2. Queues and Exchanges topology convention
-To make the topology not Your concern, Rabbitor uses following convention to setup queues and exchanges for You:
+To make the topology not Your concern, Rabbitor uses the following convention to set up queues and exchanges for You:
 1. Exchanges are created upon `Bus.initPublisher<'a>` using the full type name of `<'a>`.
 2. Stream Queues are created upon `Bus.initStreamedPublisher<'a>` using the full type name of `<'a>`.
 3. Plain queues are created upon `Bus.subscribe<'a>` or parallel equivalent using the executing assembly name and full type name of `<'a>`, which allow multiple subscriptions per topic.

 At the moment it is not possible to override the convention.

-*I am hinking about removing the exchange creation, so the initPublisher function.
+*I am thinking about removing the exchange creation, so the initPublisher function.
 When no queue exists, messages won't be published, that is why it the exchange can be created upon queue creation.*

 ## 3. Connection to RabbitMQ
-Rabbitor uses official RabbitMQ .net client underneath and tries to not get into Your way to much.
+Rabbitor uses official RabbitMQ .net client underneath and tries not to get into Your way too much.
 You can pass custom connection factory if You want using `Bus.customConnect` function
 `(unit -> ConnectionFactory) -> string list -> Bus`
 where [ConnectionFactory is .net RabbitMQ library type](https://www.rabbitmq.com/dotnet-api-guide.html#connecting).
 Here You can setup password, use configure certificates, override connection recovery settings.
 Rabbitor uses defaults.